China's state-run airline suspends cargo flights rushing COVID-19 medical supplies to India | Business

 The suspension of the flights owing to the coronavirus situation in India is surprising as there is no crew change in India and the same crew flies the aircraft back, he said.

-There are also virtually no Indians traveling to China from India other than diplomats as China has suspended visas for Indians since November and flights remained banned.
+There are also virtually no Indians travelling to China from India other than diplomats as China has suspended visas for Indians since November and flights remained banned.

 India is struggling with a second wave of the pandemic with more than 3,00,000 daily new coronavirus cases being reported in the past few days, and hospitals in several states are reeling under a shortage of medical oxygen and beds.